yammine/elixir-synth/README.md

 iex -S mix
 ```
 ============
-To use this Elixir-based synthesizer, you will need to decide upon a waveform.
+To use the synthesizer, you will need to initially decide upon a waveform.
 Here are all 7 methods of playing a single note (in this case, 'C'):

 To use the exponential wave, you can evaluate: